vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML && CSS/Test/README.md

 8. What is the difference between ``<section>``, ``<div>`` and ``<article>``?

-9. How can we link an Email address in a web page?
+9. How can we link an email address in a web page?

-10. What is Application cache?
+10. What is application cache?

 11. What is the difference between ``<div>`` and ``<frame>``?